The compelling desire to move is what gives restless legs syndrome its name. Common characteristics of RLS signs and symptoms include:

 When to see a doctor

-Some people with restless legs syndrome never seek medical attention because they worry that their symptoms are too difficult to describe or won't be taken seriously.
+Some people with restless legs syndrome never seek medical attention because they worry they won't be taken seriously.
 Some doctors wrongly attribute symptoms to nervousness, stress, insomnia or muscle cramps.

 - Restless legs syndrome.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/restless_legs/detail_restless_legs.htm.
-Accessed Sept.
-27, 2011.
+Accessed Nov.
+30, 2014.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.